By: Tatum Stafford

 Visit the newly opened Shelter Brewing Co

-The massive two-storey Shelter Brewing Co is comprised of a brewery, restaurant, and a few function rooms.
-It's a gorgeous spot to take in the sunrise or sunset, and has a menu jam-packed with woodfired pizzas, fresh seafood and specialty brews.
+Created by two local Busselton families, the massive two-storey Shelter Brewing Co is the newest dining option on the beautiful Busselton foreshore.
+Comprised of a brewery, restaurant, and a few function rooms, it's a gorgeous spot to take in the sunrise or sunset, and has a menu jam-packed with woodfired pizzas, fresh seafood and specialty brews.

 Go ziplining in the Ludlow Tuart Forest